The "Missing 13th Amendment" and "Titles of Nobility"

 This is a large file and may take a few minutes to download.

 When Bill Benson and I tried to rip the 16th amendment out of the constitution, I had to immerse myself into the law of ratification of amendments.
 First, an amendment's ratification is a decision committed to the political branch of the government, Congress.
 The President and the courts play no role in the ratification process.
 When an amendment is proposed in the typical manner, States ratify the amendment and send notice of ratification to the Secretary of State.
 Once a sufficient number of States ratify, the Secretary of State proclaims its adoption.
-The number of States required to ratify an amendment are not limited to those in the Union at the time of the amendment's proposal.
+The number of States required to ratify an amendment is not limited to those in the Union at the time of the amendment's proposal.
 Although there is no litigated decision on the point, the accepted scholars declare that States admitted after the proposal of an amendment must likewise join in the ratification process.
 It seems that the courts would agree with these scholars.

 In reference to the "missing" 13th amendment, I have over the years had a number of people mail me material regarding the issue, which I have studied.
 In order to prevail on this argument, the proponents must refuse to count States that entered the Union after this amendment was proposed; they limit the number needed for ratification to those in the Union when this amendment was proposed in 1810.
 But even with this invalid limitation of the number of States needed to ratify, the proponents admit that they cannot prove that Virginia ratified.
 All they have are published copies of constitutions of the period that include this amendment.
 You cannot prove that an amendment was ratified without having the actual State ratifications of sufficient number to meet the constitutional threshold (If you wish to read my brief regarding the ratification of constitutional amendments, click here).
 The proponents do not have this essential proof of ratification.
 While this issue is an interesting study, there is no substance to it.